sciZer0/newdiscoveries/a/README.md

 So what is Work in the vision of "official" science?

-"Official" science says that while the free-falling of the 20 kg object, during every second, the Universe (Big Organism) is doing Work by Gravitational Force (Invisible Hand) pushing the 20 kg object.
+"Official" science says that while the free-falling of the 20 kg object, during every second, the Universe (Big Organism) is doing Work by Gravitational Force (Invisible Hand), pushing the 20 kg object downwards.

 And I absolutely agree with this above.

-But I don’t agree with the formula by which "official" science calculates Work:
+But I don’t agree with the "official" formula by which "official" science calculates Work:

-W = F * D

-Specifically, "Official" science says that Work being done by Gravitational Force during any given second can be calculated by this formula:

 W = F * D